Frequently asked questions

 A 25-metre x 10-lane lap pool can cater to lap swimmers in a 26 degree pool, while activities and programs are happening in the four other pools at the right temperature for each activity.
 The total pool surface area is proposed to increase from 665m2 (the current 50m pool) to 1202m2 (based on the concept).

 Why does the aquatic centre concept have a 25-metre pool and not a 50-metre pool?

 We were aware at the start of this project that some members of the Batemans Bay community wanted a 50-metre pool.
 That’s why we specifically asked our consultants to consider the provision of a 50-metre and a 25-metre pool when providing their advice to Council.

 As part of the process to prepare a business case and concept, we obtained independent, professional advice that there is a limited market for lap swimming when compared to the strong demand for recreation, program and therapy pool space.
-If we provided an indoor purposebuilt, eight-lane 25-metre pool for the training needs of swim club members and lap swimmers, we could also provide a warm water program pool and a leisure and learn-to-swim pool, meeting the needs of more community members.
+If we provided an indoor purpose-built, 10-lane 25-metre pool for the training needs of swim club members and lap swimmers, we could also provide a warm-water program pool and a leisure and learn-to-swim pool, meeting the needs of more community members.

 Given the additional construction and operational cost of a 50-metre pool, it is likely that the warm-water program pool or the learn-to-swim area would need to be sacrificed if a 50-metre pool was included.
 This would limit the facilities available to meet our community’s needs.
-To include a 50-metre pool would have also weakened our business case, undermining the strength of our grant application and the likelihood of securing the NSW Government grant funds that are essential to the construction of the centre.
+To include a 50-metre pool would have also weakened our business case, undermining the strength of our grant application.

 Why would a 50-metre pool construction cost $6.5 million more and $300,000 more per year in ongoing costs?